Name and contact of the responsible person pursuant to Article 4 (7) DSGVO

 "controller' means a natural or legal person, public authority, agency or other body which alone or jointly with others determines the purposes and means of the processing of personal data; where the purposes and means of such processing are determined by Union or Member State law, the controller or the specific criteria for its designation may be provided for by Union or Member State law.

 "Processor" means a natural or legal person, public authority, agency or other body which processes personal data on behalf of the Controller.

 "'recipient' means a natural or legal person, public authority, agency or other body to whom personal data are disclosed, whether or not a third party.
 However, public authorities which may receive personal data in the context of a specific investigative task under Union or Member State law shall not be considered as recipients and the processing of such data by those authorities shall be carried out in accordance with the applicable data protection rules, in accordance with the purposes of the processing.

 "Third party" means a natural or legal person, public authority, agency or other body, other than the data subject, the controller, the processor and the persons authorised to process the personal data under the direct responsibility of the controller or the processor.

 Consent" of the data subject means any freely given specific, informed and unambiguous indication of his or her wishes in the form of a statement or other unambiguous affirmative act by which the data subject signifies his or her agreement to personal data relating to him or her being processed.

 Lawfulness of the processing

 The processing of personal data is only lawful if there is a legal basis for the processing.
-Pursuant to Article 6 (1)
+Legal basis for the processing can be according to Article 6 para.
+1